IBM/openapi-validator/README.md

 -  -v (print_validator_modules) : Print the name of the validator source file the error/warning was caught it.
 This is primarliy for developing validations.
 -  -n (no_colors) : The output is colored by default.
 If this bothers you, this flag will turn off the coloring.
 -  -d (default_mode) : This option turns off [configuration](#configuration) and runs the validator in [default mode](#default-mode).
+-  -s (report_statistics) : Print a simple report at the end of the output showing the frequency, in percentage, of each error/warning.
 -  -h (help) : This option prints the usage menu.

 #### \<file>